-Jetson Nano Development/Expansion Kit Lite Version with Jetson Nano Core Module (Jetson-Nano-LITE-DEV-KIT-B)
+Jetson Nano Development/Expansion Kit Lite Version with Jetson Nano Core Module (Jetson-Nano-LITE-DEV-KIT-A)

-Disclosure: CircuitTrail earns from qualifying purchases as an Amazon Associate.
-Prices and availability may change.
+Disclosure: Best Components earns from qualifying purchases as an Amazon Associate.
+Availability may change.

 “A budget-friendly option that covers the basics.
 Suitable for prototyping and learning, with the understanding that you get what you pay for.”